AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 If you want to disable this feature you can pass this extra boolean to the launching intent as "false".
 The default behavior is to enable the external filters.

+**max-image-size**

+By default feather will resize the loaded image according to the device memory.
+If you want to change the maximum image size limit you can pass this key to the extra bundle.
+But keep in mind that the available memory for the current application is shared between your host application and the aviary editor, so don't use a too large image size otherwise the system will throw an OutOfMemoryError.

 <a name="result-parameters"></a>
 ### 5.2 Result parameters